NHFDC to launch carts for sale of hygienic drinking water by disabled persons in Delhi

 Water could be purchased at as low as Rs 2 per cup (approximately 300 ml) from these electric mobile delivery vehicles that will be stationed in markets and other crowded areas.
 Depending upon its success, there are plans to introduce sale of lemon water, soda and other health drinks.
 It is estimated that a person could earn around Rs 10,000 to Rs 15,000 per month through this, he said.

-Sehgal said cabs driven by disabled women, recently introduced in Delhi and Indore airports, have proven to be a success as women, children and senior citizens feel safe travelling in them.
-"NHFDC provide loan to interested PwDs to purchase the commercial vehicle.
+Sehgal said women-driven cabs, recently introduced in Delhi and Indore airports, have proven to be a success as women, children and senior citizens feel safe travelling in them.
+These cabs are owned by disabled women.
+"NHFDC provides loan to interested PwDs to purchase the commercial vehicle.
 The vehicle is operated by Sakha Cabs" and in the Delhi airport these CNG-fitted vehicles are operated 24x7, he said..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)